Why Is My Car Engine Sputtering? Here’s The Fix

 If the MAF reading is too high or low, the ECU will send too much or not enough gasoline to the cylinder.
 This creates a rich or lean mixture (more or less power than needed).
 If the readings fluctuate constantly, you’ll get that lurching, sputtering feeling.

-In uncommon cases, the issue could lie with the control module itself.
+In rare cases, the problem could lie with the control module itself.
 You could have an automotive electrical engineer check out the ECM (Engine Control Module).

 Car Idles Fine But Sputters When Accelerating